hestonhoffman/PFCExperiment/cli.md

   <li>Starting a build in status Queued or Waiting.</li>
   <li>Updating the build status to Running.</li>
   <li>Updating the build termination status to either Timedout, Failed, or Success.</li>
-  <li>The final "image" event would only be necessary if there was a Docker image built during the build process.</li>
+  <li>The final "image" event would be necessary only if there was a Docker image built during the build process.</li>
 </ul>

-<h3>Push & PR Events</h3>
+<h3>Push and pull request events</h3>

-A Push or PR event in Pipelines represents a software code event.
+A Push or pull request (PR) event in Pipelines represents a software code event.
 Typically in Continuous Integration (CI), when a developer checks in code (push) it triggers a build system to initiate a build.
 In the scenario where a Puppet Pipelines user is using a third-party build system, the Pipelines CLI events can accommodate the creation of a Push or PullRequest event in the Pipelines application history.
 This event, in Pipelines, can provide links to the repository and commit.

 If the Pipelines CLI event type "Push" (or PullRequest) is executed from the root of a directory; where the software being built was cloned to, and there is a .git or .hg directory, the Pipelines CLI can gather all the information necessary related to the last commit (push).
-One can simply run:
+Run:

 ~~~
 distelli event -app USERNAME/APP-NAME -type push | pullrequest